 For callback calls, the entry point IBCF in the NG9-1-1 Emergency Service Network (i.e., the IBCF facing the PSAP) will perform normal border control functions, and once the message is validated, it will forward the SIP INVITE to the Transit Function.
 As the first active SIP element in an NG9-1-1 Emergency Services Network in the path of a callback call, the IBCF must add a Resource-Priority header set to “esnet.0” (if not already present) to the SIP INVITE message associated with the callback call.

 For callback calls, the entry point IBCF in the interconnected network (i.e., the Service Provider network interconnected to the NG9-1-1 Emergency Services Network via the IP NNI) will perform normal border control functions, and once the message is validated, it will forward the SIP INVITE based on normal routing procedures.

+Also for callback calls, the entry point IBCF in the emergency caller’s home network will build and send a verificationRequest to the STI-VS over the Ms reference point.
+Upon receiving a verificationResponse with a “verstatValue” parameter reflecting the verification status of the Identity header associated with calling identity, the IBCF will add this parameter to the verified identity in the SIP From header field or the SIP P-Asserted-Identity header field in the forwarded SIP request.
+Whether a specific “verstatValue” reflecting the verification status of the Identity header associated with the signed RPH, and how that will be reflected in the outgoing SIP INVITE are for further study.

 Exit Point IBCF

-For an emergency (9-1-1) origination, the exit point IBCF in the Originating Service Provider network will interact with an STI-AS/RPH-AS via the Ms reference point for the signing of attestation and identity and RPH information, if available in an incoming request.
-Specifically, the exit point IBCF sends an HTTP signingRequest over the Ms reference point to the STI-AS/RPH-AS.
-The signingRequest includes the claims included in a PASSporT SHAKEN JSON Web Token, specified in [RFC 8224] (i.e., “orig” and “dest”, claims, iat and origid) an “attest” parameter that contains the attestation information received by the IBCF in Attestation-Info parameters in the SIP INVITE, as well as an “rph” claim as described in [RFC 8443] with the enhancements described in [draft-dolly-stir-rph-emergency-services-00].
+For an emergency (9-1-1) origination, the exit point IBCF in the Originating Service Provider network will interact with an STI-AS via the Ms reference point for the signing of attestation and identity and RPH information, if available in an incoming request.
+Specifically, the exit point IBCF sends an HTTP signingRequest over the Ms reference point to the STI-AS.
+The signingRequest includes the claims included in a PASSporT SHAKEN JSON Web Token, specified in [RFC 8224] (i.e., “orig” and “dest”, claims, iat and origid) an “attest” parameter that contains the attestation information received by the IBCF in the Attestation-Info parameter in the SIP INVITE, as well as an “rph” claim as described in [RFC 8443] with the assertion described in [draft-ietf-stir-rph-emergency-services-00].
 The IBCF then includes the signed Identity headers received in the HTTP signingResponse in the outgoing request.

 For an emergency (9-1-1) origination, the exit point IBCF in the NG9-1-1 Emergency Services Network shall use the Route header to determine where to forward the SIP INVITE (e.g., to the NENA i3 PSAP).
 The IBCF shall pass all headers and message bodies unless passing of the parameters is prohibited with its role as a border gateway function.